Michael Dargan

-Michael James Dargan (born 9 October 1928 in Dublin) is a former Irish cricketer.
+Michael James Dargan (9 October 1928 – 17 June 2023) was an Irish cricketer.
 A right-handed batsman, he played once for the Ireland cricket team, a first-class match against the MCC In September 1954.
 He is married to Freda Dargan.
 He also played two rugby union Test matches for Ireland In the 1952 Five Nations Championship.
+Dargan died in Booterstown in Dublin on 17 June 2023, at the age of 94.